AP EAMCET 2017 NEWS

 STATE LEVEL ONLINE TEST

 Normalized score is calculated by considering the difficulty level of each set.
 Since the questions are different in different sets, the difficulty level of a particular set is different from other sets.
-Normalization is not done in an exam with only shift.
-Further, it is decided to adopt a normalization process to eliminate any such variations in the difficulty level of various sessions.
+Normalization is not done in an exam with only one shift.
+Further, AP EAMCET Committee has decided to adopt a normalization process to eliminate any such variations in the difficulty level of various sessions.
+Below is the formula used in AP EAMCET Score Calculation:

 AP EAMCET 2017 state level exam will be held from April 24 to 28, 2017 in multiple sessions based on the same syllabus, same pattern for candidates having same eligibility criteria.
 AP EAMCET Admit Card will be issued by the conducting body on April 19, 2017.
 To download it, candidates have to visit AP EAMCET official website i.e. sche.ap.gov.in/eamcet.